silicondreamer/system-app/README.md

 cargo run
 ```

-# enjoy the two registered command, "test" and "exit" !
+# Enjoy the two registered command, "test" and "exit" !

 ![image](https://user-images.githubusercontent.com/30495614/152697676-68a9fa98-f48c-41d3-a486-a041001ecca8.png)